 To explain it a little further:

-As the customer has a legal obligation to pay the debt, companies report accounts receivable as assets on their balance sheets.
-Furthermore, accounts receivable are current assets, which means the debtor must pay the account balance within a year or less.
+As the customer has a legal obligation to pay the debt, companies report AR as assets on their balance sheets.
+Furthermore, AR are current assets, which means the debtor must pay the account balance within a year or less.
 If a corporation has receivables, it means it has made a credit sale but has not yet received payment from the buyer.